AbdelHamdyGhanem/FoodFinderApp/README.md

 - API Integration: Spoonacular API
 - Data Storage: Local file storage using Android's filesDir
 - UI Framework: ConstraintLayout, ListView, and Custom Adapters

-### Known Issues
-#### Speech Recognition Errors:
-- Ensure the app has the necessary microphone permissions.
-- Some devices may require additional configuration for speech services.

-#### Performance Lag:
-- Rendering delays may occur on older devices when loading large data sets.

-#### Recipe information:
-- Ingredient quantities not shown on recipe cards

-#### Recipe Details API Returns Null for Instructions
-- The recipe details search API occasionally returns null values for the instructions field.
-This behavior is likely due to regional variations in recipe names, where the API might fail to locate the exact recipe name in its database

-#### Nutrition Data API Returns Null for Protein Values
-- The nutrition data API sometimes returns null values for the protein field.
-This occurs when the database lacks calculated or available protein values for certain recipes.

 ---